A Guide to Google’s Search Generative Experience

 Benefits and Drawbacks of Google SGE

-In my experience, the helpfulness of SGE depends on the query type:
+Most of the time, the helpfulness of SGE depends on the query type:

 • The AI-generated snapshots are easy to digest.